vsaravind01/ai-term/docs/stt/index.md

 ### Model Management

 The `ModelManager` ensures the heavy Whisper model is loaded only once and reused.
+It also unloads the model when the services are not used for a while (default 5 minutes) to free up resources.

 ::: ai_term.stt.main